mth/yeti/doc/reference.rst

     Semicolon   = SP ";";
     Dot         = "\." / SP "\." ![ (),;\\{}];

-The separator symbols have different meaning depending on the context.
+The separator symbols have a different meaning depending on the context.

 Number
 ---------